-However, there is a challenging gap between what I know and what is required to achieve my career objective.
-I am definitely convinced that the MS program in Mathematical Finance at Questrom School of Business gives me the ideal environment for satisfying the requirements.
+The MS program in Mathematical Finance at Questrom School of Business gives me the ideal environment for satisfying the requirements.
 Firstly, I would like to learn Continuous-Time Multi-Period Portfolio Optimization originated from Merton’s Portfolio Problem.
 The course of Methods of Asset Pricing I and II enable me to attain solid comprehension of Stochastic Calculus that is necessary for an in-depth study of continuous-time finance, and Portfolio Theory would provide me an opportunity to directly discuss what long-term investment should be made.
-By combining them with my academically specialized knowledge about Discrete-Time and Simulation-Based Multi-Period Portfolio Optimization, I will find a solution for my long-term career goal.
-In addition, for my short-term goal, I would like to acquire more sophisticated knowledge of Factor Investing through Advanced Topics in Investments.
+By combining them with my academically knowledge about Discrete-Time and Simulation-Based Multi-Period Portfolio Optimization, I will find a solution for my long-term career goal.
+In addition, for my short-term goal, I would like to acquire advanced knowledge of Factor Investing through Advanced Topics in Investments.
 The theoretically rigorous but practical course would give me an idea about what investment risk should be essentially considered.
 Finally, through internship and industry-sponsored projects in Boston, where many asset managers are active, I would like to develop my network with asset managers in the US and discuss the difference in the way of thinking about quantitative investment between the US and Japan.
 For the short-term goal, networking would provide me an environment to polish my idea about how I should adjust my consulting sales framework and expand our business in the US.

 For the reasons above, I am convinced that your program would open a door and lead me to a higher stage of buy-side quants.
-Finally, this is a quick note, but I’m confident that my unique business experience would provide controversial cases in your program and expect to grow with my classmates.
+Finally, I’m confident that my unique business experience and facilitation skills would provide my view about applying several models to real business with other classmates who are interested in career in quants finance..